ayushmukho/ayushmukho/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 Full Stack Web Developer
-- 🥅 2021 Goals: Contribute more to Open Source projects and get an internship
+- 🥅 2023 Goals: Get jacked in both dev and IRL
-- ⚡ Fun fact: I love to play guitar / basketball
+- ⚡ Fun fact: Love to create Merge Conflicts 🤥

 ### Connect with me: